Milan-Asad/Manchester-United-Data-Analytic-Project/README.md

 ## MISSION AND OBJECTIVE:
 My goal is to transform the data from this dataset:
 ![image](https://github.com/user-attachments/assets/ad5c3e98-5a14-4a03-9e78-5ad84261a8cd)
 And transform it into actionable insights.
+(Please note this is not the full dataset).

 ## CHARTS WITH ANALYSIS: